edeng23/binance-trade-bot/README.md

 docker-compose up
 ```

-if you only want to start the sqlitebrowser
+If you only want to start the SQLite browser

 ```shell
 docker-compose up -d sqlitebrowser